 Professional Ethics in Volunteer Management

 Ethical standards are one of the hallmarks of a profession.
 One of CCVA’s core strategic priorities is to inspire and encourage practitioners to apply an ethical lens to their work with volunteers.
 To that end, CCVA determines the core ethical values and principles for this field, and offers a number of resources for leaders of volunteer engagement and educators.
+We offer free sessions to those who want to hone their skills as ethical practitioners.

 Those who lead and support volunteers must be committed to the following core ethical values: